wenjia-z/ORIE4741_Project/README.md

 # ORIE 4741 Direction prediction of S&P500 stock price
 by Jiahui Lu (jl3947), Wenjia Zhai (wz363), Yishan Xiong (yx468)

-We have changed the topic from "S&P500 Stock Price Prediction in Bear Market" into "Direction prediction of S&P500 stock price".
+We have changed the project topic from "S&P500 Stock Price Prediction in Bear Market" to "Direction prediction of S&P500 stock price".

 ### Introduction
 The stock trading is exciting for its uncertainty, however, for the future practitioner in financial industry, we believe that